Mastering Prompt Engineering - A Comprehensive Guide for 2025

 • Incorporate negatives: “Avoid jargon and keep it under 200 words.”
 This weeds out fluff, especially in daily tasks like summarizing articles.

 • Test variations: Swap words or add details.
-I do this for client prompts— one tweak once turned a meh sales script into a six-figure closer.
+I do this for client prompts— one tweak once turned a mediocre sales script into a high-converting one.

 To see these in action, check out this quick demo.